woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

     - "Passed::Selection": Event passed the selection criteria

 - **Figure_3.(x)c**:
-Plots of the truth jet resonance for each decay mode overlayed with the associated truth tops.
+Plots of the truth jet resonance for each decay mode overlaid with the associated truth tops.
 - **Figure_3.1d**:
 A plot of the number of Truth Jets contributing to the respective resonance decay topology.